emacsway/emacsway.github.io/_sources/en/service-layer.txt

 But Service Layer is the logic of the Application Layer.

 In other words, the client requires an interface from the Domain Model, which should not be implemented by the Domain Model.
-For interface equalization we have the pattern Adapter (aka Wrapper), see «Design Patterns Elements of Reusable Object-Oriented Software» [#fngof]_ for more info.
+For interface equalization we have to use the pattern Adapter (aka Wrapper), see «Design Patterns Elements of Reusable Object-Oriented Software» [#fngof]_ for more info.

 In other words, it is a wrapper over the Model instance that wraps it and gives it additional behavior that is required by the client.
 Sometimes such wrappers are wrongly called Aspect or Decorator, but this is incorrect, since they do not change the interface of the original object.